Overview

 President Donald Trump’s unpredictable policy style adds a layer of insecurity.
 Meanwhile, the West struggles to decide how best to deal with the changing nature of competition with China, with rapid technological and ecological change, and with a disparate Global South increasingly hedging its bets between the West and assertive challengers to the existing order.

-Against a backdrop of profound geopolitical, economic, ecological and technological transformation, the panellists will analyse these critical foreign policy challenges and ask whether the approach taken by the UK government is enough to address them.
+Against a backdrop of profound geopolitical, economic, ecological and technological transformation, the panellists analysed these critical foreign policy challenges and asked whether the approach taken by the UK government is enough to address them.

 Panellists